dutu/poloLender/README.md

     ```

 10. [Upgrade your application to Hobby](https://dashboard.heroku.com/# "upgrade to Hobby")
 > **Note**: By default the Heroku application runs on Free dyno.
-Fee dyno sleeps to 6 hours in 24 hours period.
+Free dyno sleeps for 6 hours in 24 hours period.
 It is highly recommended to upgrade the free Dyno to Hobby.
 Hobby dyno never sleeps.
 See: https://www.heroku.com/pricing

 ## Running locally